 I love a weekend getaway from Melbourne, and we all know I love independent bookshops!
 Less than an hour drive from Melbourne the Macedon Ranges ticks all my best bookshop boxes.
 There is plenty to see, do and eat in the area.
 Historic towns like Kyneton, Woodend, and even not-technically-in-the Macedon-Ranges Trentham, have so much to offer local and international travelers alike.
 If you are planning a trip you might also visit Daylesford & Castlemaine, or Malmsbury, which I have also written guides for.

-*Update* December 2019.
+*Update* December 2019 and May 2023.
 As I continue to visit the area this post will be updated with new details.